foldcat/oasync/README.md

 The arena allocator `vmem.arena_free_all(itself)` upon finishing every task.
 This frees everything allocated on the heap.
 As for the stack, Odin natrually frees everything upon task finishing.
-You already knows we pass in arguments via a `rawptr`, so natrually we use the `context.temp_allocator` to allocate arguments we wish to pass into another task.
+You already know we pass in arguments via a `rawptr`, so natrually we use the `context.temp_allocator` to allocate arguments we wish to pass into another task.